Donald Trump’s Kim summit yo-yo

 Last but not least, if the North Koreans and the South Koreans as part of the Korean settlement decide to forge a Korean confederation with each other – a proposal which has been floating around for decades, but which has recently been given renewed life – how can the US object to that either?

 Once upon a time the US could have blocked such moves by pulling various levers it has within South Korea.
-Not so long ago – during the 1990s in fact – South Korea was actually a military dictatorship all but run by the US.
+Not so long ago – up to the 1980s in fact – South Korea was a military dictatorship all but run by the US.
 Not for nothing did the North Koreans in those days call the South Korean government in Seoul a “puppet government”.

 That is the case no longer.
-US meddling in South Korean politics in order to block a rapprochement between North Korea and South Korea would have a disastrous effect in South Korea.
+Today South Korea is a vibrant democracy.
+US meddling in South Korean politics in order to block a rapprochement between North Korea and South Korea would have a disastrous effect if it were attempted today.
 Anyone who visits South Korea with an open mind will quickly realise that.

 It is in fact the inter-Korean dialogue brokered by the Russians and the Chinese which is actually driving the diplomatic process.
-To an extent which I think many people in Washington still struggle to understand, North Korea’s dialogue with the US is by contrast a sideshow, though one which because of the power of the US remains an important one.
+To an extent which I think many people in Washington still struggle to understand, North Korea’s dialogue with the US is by contrast a sideshow, though one which because of the power of the US remains obviously an important one.

 The truth of that was shown by the North Korean response to Trump’s announcement that he had called off the summit.